 Determining Your Car's Private Sale Value

-If you choose to sell your car on the open market, you've got to set an initial asking price.
+When selling your vehicle privately on the open market, you've got to set an initial asking price for your used vehicle.
 Canadian Black Book and Kelley Blue Book can each give you a good ballpark range for the value of your car.

 Using Kelley Blue Book